MartinChavez/LINQ/README.md

         {
             // GroupBy (Multiple Properties)
             /* Parameters:
-            - KeySelector: Defines the key to use for the grouping, in this case, we create an anonymous Type of two properties
+            - KeySelector: Defines the key to use for the grouping.
+In this case, we create an anonymous Type of two properties.
             - elementSelector: Defines the values to select from the list
             - resultSelector: Defines the shape or form of the results */